lexay/egs-bot/README.md

 ### CHANGES:
 * Major release 1.0 6/26/2022
+* Rewrite 10/30/2022 (check [old_version branch](https://github.com/lexay/epic_bot/tree/old_version) for the previous version of this bot)

 ### How to use
 1. Get your Telegram Bot instance and set it up. [tutorial](https://core.telegram.org/bots#3-how-do-i-create-a-bot)
+2. Create a channel in Telegram.
+3. Add your Bot as Admin of the channel.
-2. Clone the project `git clone https://github.com/lexay/epic_bot.git`.
+4. Clone the project `git clone https://github.com/lexay/epic_bot.git`.
-3. Make your own locale config in `./config/locales/` if needed.
+5. Make your own locale config in `./config/locales/` if needed.
-4. Adjust the app options in `start.rb` if needed.
+6. Adjust the app options in `start.rb` if needed.
-6. Deploy to Heroku.
+7. Deploy to Heroku.
 I personally recommend using the Heroku CLI. [tutorial](https://devcenter.heroku.com/articles/git)
-7. Setup your Heroku instance of a PostgreSQL DB. [tutorial](https://devcenter.heroku.com/articles/heroku-postgresql)
+8. Setup your Heroku instance of a PostgreSQL DB. [tutorial](https://devcenter.heroku.com/articles/heroku-postgresql)
-8. Set the environment variables for your Telegram Bot and DB on Heroku. [tutorial](https://devcenter.heroku.com/articles/config-vars)
+9. Set the environment variables: `DATABASE_URL`, `T_TOKEN`, `CHANNEL`. [tutorial](https://devcenter.heroku.com/articles/config-vars)
-9. Start the app! :-)
+10. Start the app! :-)